Anuragreat/login_page_springboot-/README.md

 - **Secure Login:** Implements a basic username/password authentication flow.
 - **Customizable:** Easy to extend and customize to fit your specific requirements.
-- **Spring Security:** Leverages Spring Security for authentication and authorization.
-- **Thymeleaf Templates:** Uses Thymeleaf for server-side rendering of the login page.

 ## Getting Started